MJerich/ZeldaBot/README.md

     YMH Quote: type !ymh for a funny quote from "Your Mom's House Podcast"

     Music Player: will take the audio from a youtube video and play it in the music channel.

+Features I want to add:

+    Remind Me: I want to add a !RemindMe command that users can use to get a reminder after a specified amount of time.